 The preceding chapters show there are resources that STA controls, those it influences, and those it may access but does not control.
-These chapters also show that there are priority areas for investment that have the greatest impact on achieving the Element purpose, which is to Two of the top Tier 1 projects - the extension of the Express Lane network and completion of the I-80/I-680/SR-16 Interchange - will be funded with money that STA can influence, but does not control.
-These projects are a primary focus of the Arterials, Highways and Freeways element.
+These chapters also show that there are priority areas for investment that have the greatest impact on achieving the Element purpose which is to Whatever course you decide upon, there is always someone to tell you that you are wrong.
+There are always difficulties arising which tempt you to believe that your critics are right.
+To map out a course of action and follow it to an end requires courage.